The Trust Bank

 The Trust Bank Limited, commonly known as The Trust Bank (TTB), is a commercial bank in Ghana.
-It is one of the twenty-seven (27) commercial banks licensed by the Bank of Ghana, the banking regulator in the country.
+It is one of the 27 commercial banks licensed by the Bank of Ghana, the banking regulator in the country.

 Overview

 TTB is a medium-sized financial services provider in Ghana.
-As of December 2009, the bank's total assets were valued at approximately US$205 million (GHS:311.75 million), with shareholder's equity of about US$27 million (GHS:40.73 million).
+As of December 2009, the bank's total assets were valued at approximately US$205 million (GHS:311.75 million), with shareholders' equity of about US$27 million (GHS:40.73 million).

 History

 The bank was founded in 1996 and commenced provision of banking services on 14 October 1996, following the issuance of a banking license by the Bank of Ghana.
 The Trust Bank is a retail bank that focuses on meeting the banking needs of small and medium-sized enterprises (SMEs).

 Ownership

 The shares of stock of TTB are owned by Ghanaian and International corporate investors.
 The shareholding in the bank is depicted in the table below: